Finsbury Park Railway Walk

 At the western side of the park you can pick up the Parkland Walk and follow the rail trail north west to Crouch End and Highgate Wood.
 This walk leaves the railway walk here though you could continue on to Alexandra Palace if you wish.

 The route picks up the Capital Ring and follows it north west through the woodland trails in Highgate Wood.
 You continue west through Fortis Green, East Finchley and Hampstead Garden Suburb where you pick up the Dollis Valley Green Walk.
-This waymarked trail will take you south along the pretty Dollis Brook to Hampstead Heath.
+This waymarked trail will take you south along the pretty Dollis Brook to Mill Hill or Hampstead Heath.
 Here you can enjoy a climb to Parliament Hill for fine views over the city.
 The route then heads past the Hampstead Ponds to Hampstead train station.
 Here you can catch the train back towards Finsbury Park.

 PostcodeN4 2NQ - Please note: Postcode may be approximate for some rural locations